CCSMB/Standards/Standards/CCSMB-3.md

 | (if animated) `secondsPerFrame` | `number` | Default length of each frame in seconds.
 | `palette` | `table` | Color palette table applied to the whole set of frames.
 For more information on palette formats, see [Palettes](#palettes).

-All metadata fields are optional, besides the `version` and `animated` fields.
-When the `animated` field is set to `true`, the `secondsPerFrame` is expected, but not required.
+Renderers SHOULD support all metadata fields, and MUST support the `version` and `animated` fields.

 # Image Data
 Aside the metadata are stored the frames of the image.
-At least one frame must be present for the file to be considered valid.
+At least one frame MUST be present for the file to be considered valid.
 For animation support, see [Animations](#animations).

 ## Frame Structure
-A single frame is composed of multiple numerically-indexed tables, each representing a single line of the image.
+A single frame MUST be composed of multiple numerically-indexed tables, each representing a single line of the image.
-Additionally, an optional per-frame palette can be provided to alter the colors of that frame only.
+Additionally, a frame MAY contain per-frame palette can be provided to alter the colors of that frame only.
 For more information on palettes, see [Palettes](#palettes).

-When the image is an animation, an optional `duration` field can also be provided.
-This field overrides the `secondsPerFrame` field set in the metadata, and therefore sets a specific duration (in seconds) for that frame only.
+When the image is an animation, a `duration` field MAY also be provided.
+This field WILL override the `secondsPerFrame` field set in the metadata, and therefore sets a specific duration (in seconds) for that frame only.

 ![Frame Data](media/CCSMB-3/frame-structure.png)

-Each line is composed of three `string` values forming a blit table, that can be unpacked directly to `term.blit` when rendering the image.
+Each line MUST be composed of three `string` values forming a blit table, that MUST be able to be unpacked directly to `term.blit` when rendering the image.

-Spaces in any of the blit strings should make the corresponding color of the pixel transparent, according to the following rules:
+Spaces in any of the blit strings SHOULD make the corresponding color of the pixel transparent, according to the following rules:
 | Foreground | Background | Result |
 |:-:|:-:|---|
 | Colored | Colored | The pixel is rendered as is, using the colors set in the blit strings.
 No transparency is applied. |